RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_trajectory.md

     `metric` must have between 1 and 4 scenarios, not 8: cps, sds, sps, a, b, c, d, e

+# with too many trajectory lines errors gracefully

+    Can't plot more than 5 lines in one plot.
+    Found 8 lines: a, b, c, corporate_economy, d, e, f, projected.
+    Consider splitting the data over multiple plots.

 # informs that values are normalized

     Code